 See the information on the following pages for instructions on how to perform most of these minor adjustments and service repairs yourself.
 If you prefer, all of these procedures can be performed for you by your local authorized dealer.

-the tractor or mower only when the engine is stopped and the parking brake engaged.
+To avoid serious injury, perform maintenance on the tractor or mower only when the engine is stopped and the parking brake engaged.

 Always remove the ignition key to prevent accidental starting of the engine.